Frank Seaver

 Frank Roger Seaver (April 12, 1883–30 October 1964) was an American lawyer, Naval officer, oil executive, and philanthropist.

+Early life

-He grew up in Claremont, California, graduating from Pomona College in 1905, where he managed the football team and served as the first president of the Associated Students of Pomona College.
-He then attended Harvard Law School and practiced law in Los Angeles, and helped draft the first charter of Los Angeles County.
+Frank Seaver grew up in Claremont, California, graduating from Pomona College in 1905, where he managed the football team and served as the first president of the Associated Students of Pomona College.
+He later attended Harvard Law School and practiced law in Los Angeles, and helped draft the first charter of Los Angeles County.
 He served in the Navy during World War I and helped establish the California Naval Militia.

+Career

-He met Edward L. Doheny on a weekend yachting trip in 1919, who hired him to work for his oil enterprise.
+Seaver met Edward L. Doheny on a weekend yachting trip in 1919, who hired him to work for his oil enterprise.
 He became General Counsel and Managing General Agent for Doheny's operations in Mexico from 1921 to 1927, and convinced the Mexican government to hire him for an ambitious road paving project.
+Seaver later founded the Hydril Company, a producer of oil drilling equipment.
+The company's hydraulic blowout preventer was so durable that the elder Seaver later elected to lease it to customers, rather than sell it to them outright.
+The company was later headed by his nephew, Richard C. Seaver.